awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-lambda-state-machine.md

 1. On the ***HelloFunction*** page, **Test** your Lambda function using the new data\.

    The results of the test are displayed at the top of the page\.
+Expand **Details** to see the output\.

 ## Step 4: Creating a State Machine<a name="create-lambda-state-machine-step-4"></a>